Best Popup Plugin for WordPress with Exit Intent Technology

 Once you have your popups up and running, you want to keep an eye on their performance.
 Without stats and data, you won’t be able to tell whether a popup is performing well.

 As we mentioned, experimenting is necessary because it helps improve your conversions.
-The popup platform you implement should come with data reports for each of your campaigns to determine which is performing better and why.
+The popup plugin you implement should come with data reports for each of your campaigns to determine which is performing better and why.

 If you’re not already doing so, you should test different headlines, offers, and CTAs.